Ep 4:01 Public Relations

 Phoebe works at St. Vincent’s Hospital

-Potential stars for Freddy’s vision of the Pond’s Cold Cream ad include Tallulah Bankhead, Barbara Stanwyck, Jessica Tandy, and Doris Day.
+Potential stars for Freddie’s vision of the Pond’s Cold Cream ad include Tallulah Bankhead, Barbara Stanwyck, Jessica Tandy, and Doris Day.
 Peggy suggests Elizabeth Taylor.

 Don mentions Beatles 45s as a gift for Sally.